Syrian forces battle rebel push on central Aleppo

 The deaths in the prison mutiny were caused when Assad's forces used machineguns and teargas on inmates overnight, activists in contact with surviving prisoners said.

-At least nine people were killed in army shelling of al-Herak, a town south of Deraa, the cradle of the revolt against more than four decades of Assad family rule, activists said.

-Video posted on the Internet showed the shattered bodies of a veiled woman and six children in colourful pyjamas, some of them very young.
-Four lay on one doctor's table.

-Activist accounts and videos are hard to verify independently due to Syrian restrictions on media access.
+Their accounts could not be verified independently due to Syrian restrictions on media access.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^